The eternal dilemma: where is our data more secure, on our machine or ‘somewhere’ in the cloud?

-To understand what to expect in 2021, we need to pronounce a few words about 2020, a year that most of us want to forget.
-The year started well and appeared to be typical, but the pandemic hit with elemental force: companies started to close their offices and work remotely became a new norm.
-Many employees took their laptops home, and the companies’ IT infrastructure was put to the test never seen before.
+To understand what we can expect in 2022, we need to talk about the previous two-year period most of us want to forget.
+The pandemic hit with elemental force: companies started to close their offices, and working remotely became a new norm.
+Many employees took their laptops home, and the companies' IT infrastructure was put to the test never seen before.

-Cloud was indeed an area that helped many companies quickly adjust by merely increasing their compute workloads and licenses.
+Cloud was indeed an area that helped many companies quickly adjust by increasing their computing workloads and licenses.
 Businesses that had stayed with on-premise solutions struggled to meet the new needs of employees.
 Solutions that supported remote access and security got priority.

-Organisations that enabled remote working discovered the benefits of leveraging cloud solutions, while those that had not used a cloud-based solution before the pandemic found themselves at an insurmountable competitive disadvantage.
-In the midst of a pandemic, more and more organisations turned to cloud solutions that can be deployed without the dependencies that traditional on-premise solutions bring.
+Organisations that enabled remote working discovered the benefits of leveraging cloud solutions.
+Those who had not used a cloud-based solution before the pandemic found themselves at an insurmountable competitive disadvantage.
+Amid a pandemic, more and more organisations turned to cloud solutions that can be deployed without the dependencies that traditional on-premise solutions bring.

-Numerous specialists believe that by 2021, various companies will take on hybrid cloud computing.
-The primary interests in using hybrid cloud solutions are ideal speed, remarkable control, and improved security.
+In 2021 we saw the dominance and spread of hybrid cloud computing.
+The primary interests in using hybrid cloud solutions were ideal speed, remarkable control, and improved security.

 After the rise of cloud-based platforms, IT companies are switching to a serverless computing model, which promises a cost-effective way of building and operating applications in the cloud.
 With this trend, we are slowly moving towards a world where developers may not need to rely on physical infrastructure to run codes.